Skip to main content

 What changed.

 Labour costs are down 18%.
 Turnover is up 14% versus the same period last year.
-The team across front of house, kitchen, and management adopted the new restaurant management system without resistance.
+Front of house, kitchen, and management adopted the new system without resistance.
 Quality went up because efficiency did.
-For the first time, the owners of a Malta family restaurant can see every part of their business from one screen.
+For the first time, the owners can see every part of their business from one screen.

 But the number we're proudest of isn't on a dashboard.